chenxvan/CuWatch_code/src/README.md

 # Instructions

+## Installation

 All code assumes you have the micropython repl installed.
 Instructions for doing so [can be found here](https://www.raspberrypi.com/documentation/microcontrollers/micropython.html).

+We use Raspberry Pi Pico W in this project.

 For the sdcard you need to install the sdcard library from micropi-libs also; see instructions below.